 I did sound crazy.
 I did feel alone.
 Hell, I was crazy and still am.
 I know what this brother is going through.

 ‘From now on…’ I said to him.
 “You can roll with me…. tours, videos, studios, meetings.
 Just come hang out.”
 We became fast and close friends actually more like brothers than anything else.
 He called my mom ‘MOM’ And I called his mom ‘MOM’.
 Till this day it remains so.

 I helped this young brother without any expectations for myself.
 It was just so reminiscent of my endeavor and of my lonely dreams that I felt like I had to help him.
 Now, I didn’t know it at the time but I was mentoring this young brother.
 Again, for me it was just helping another brother out who wanted to do something bigger than anyone where we were from could realize.

 We would sit for hours in my mom’s basement and talk so much sh** about what we would do with our first million dollars and the types of cars and houses we would buy.
 Today, I still laugh at the nerve we had.
 But that’s what it took.
 NERVE!!

-Funny thing about “passion,” it will lead you directly to your dreams.
-So yes, I mentored this young man, albeit indirectly.
+Funny thing about “passion”, it will lead you directly to your dreams.
+So yes, I mentored this young man, all be it indirectly.

 Today, this young man is one of the most powerful, hard working, famous people on the planet.
 He’s done things that I have never imagined doing myself.
 He is smart, shrewd, and still tenacious.